AzureZebra/azurezebra.github.io/index.md

 ## Header 2

-> <!This is a blockquote following a header.
+> This is a blockquote following a header.
-><!
+>
-><!
-When something is important enough, you do it even if the odds are not in your favor.
+> When something is important enough, you do it even if the odds are not in your favor.

 ### Header 3